Here are just a few examples of how AI can improve these production processes, with some real data and actual case studies to back it all up.

 1. Generative Design

-AI can enable customization and personalization of designs on a large scale.
-Customers can now have garments tailored to their specific measurements and preferences, with AI algorithms ensuring that each piece is crafted to perfection.
+With AI tools, you can now offer mass customization and personalization of designs, and help teams predict trends and get a handle on forecasting based on fashion trends and consumer preferences.
+We can even give customers garments tailored to their exact measurements and preferences, with AI algorithms ensuring each piece is perfect.

 2. Pattern Making and Sampling

-In the realm of pattern making and sampling, AI-powered software has transformed the way patterns are created and tested.
-By automating repetitive tasks and leveraging data-driven insights, these tools can significantly reduce human error and improve the overall accuracy of pattern making.
+When it comes to pattern making and sampling, AI-powered software has been a total game-changer.
+By automating repetitive tasks and giving designers data-driven insights, these tools can cut human error and get the accuracy of pattern making spot on.

 3. Digital Fashion Factories